Can you die without walking? A trip to the US National Parks (28) See the waterfalls flowing through the glittering marble (Sequoia National Park)

 The area around the trailhead is a campground, and there is a sign with a warning that there are a lot of wild animals, so please do not leave food or toiletries in your car at night

-Hiking departure from the trailhead (trailhead)
+Start hiking from the trailhead

 The trail finally begins